 Emily’s parents, Tom and Kari, were not willing to give up.
 They heard about an experimental treatment, called CAR T-cell therapy, that was available as a Phase I clinical trial at Children’s Hospital of Philadelphia (CHOP).
 In April 2012, they enrolled Emily in the clinical trial, and she was the first pediatric patient in the world to receive CAR T-cell therapy.
 The process involved collecting her T-cells (a type of white blood cell), genetically reprogramming them to recognize and attack cancer cells, and infusing the modified cells back into Emily’s blood.
 The treatment was highly experimental, but it was Emily’s only chance for a cure.
 Incredibly, the T-cell therapy worked, and Emily has remained cancer-free.

 Emily’s treatment gained worldwide attention, and her story has been featured in The New York Times and Ken Burns’ PBS documentary Cancer: The Emperor of All Maladies.
 A 3-minute documentary about her treatment, called Fire with Fire, was created by Oscar-winning director Ross Kauffman.
 Recently, the Whitehead’s published a book about their journey.
-A full-length documentary, called Trial by Fire, will be released in late 2021.
+A full-length documentary, called Trial by Fire, will be released in early 2022.

 Tom, Kari, and Emily speak internationally to share Emily’s story and to raise awareness for CAR T-cell therapy and childhood cancer research.
 To inquire about speaking opportunities, please contact us.

 We have been given so much, and we hope to give back much more in return.
 With your help, we can make a difference!

 We experienced firsthand how cancer research is saving lives; however, children are still losing their lives every day because of limited treatment options for high-risk patients like Emily.